anandkr47/AlgorithmVisualizer/README.md

 I am not sure if anyone would like to contribute to this project or not.
 But any kind of contributions are welcomes.
 Also if you like this please star this repo.
-It keeps me motivated.
+It keeps me motivated

-### Special Features addition timeline

-- Commit 16: Added Flip Move animation to inplace sorting components
-- Commit 20: Added Tree Structure